 Overall width: 20.5″

-Valco has 1-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Valco has a 1-year warranty from the original date of purchase and you have to be the original owner.

 You can also purchase a canopy that is available in seven different colors: blueberry, cherry, coral, hot pink, lilac, silver, and spice.